-investing in mortgage loans or other types of real estate finance."
-MBAA Bylaws, Article III, §3.12.
+- organization exempt from Federal income tax under 26 U.S.C.
+501(c)(6).
+It is composed - 2 primarily of its 1431 "Regular Members" which are "[b]usiness organizations and - 3 financial institutions that are regularly in the business of originating, servicing, or - 4 investing in mortgage loans or other types of real estate finance."
+MBAA Bylaws, - 5 Article III, §3.12.
 MBAA also has 743 "Associate Members."
-They are defined as "[b]usiness organizations, financial institutions and individuals that regularly provide service or products for business organizations or financial institutions eligible to be regular members."
+They are defined as - 6 "[b]usiness organizations, financial institutions and individuals that regularly provide - 7 service or products for business organizations or financial institutions eligible to be - regular members."
 Id. at 3.13.
-State mortgage bankers associations do not qualify as regular or associate members, but may participate in a "membership" role in MBAA pursuant to Article X of the Bylaws, as "Adjunct Organizations."
-Adjunct Organizations include State Associations, International Organizations, and "Other Organizations."
-Until recently, this category was named "Affiliated Organizations."
-A State association is defined as "[a] not for profit association, which has interests similar in nature to those of [MBAA] and which represents firms or individuals engaged in real estate finance and serves an exclusively statewide or regional membership base."
-MBAA Bylaws, 10.10(a).
-There are 46 State association members.
-Local associations are not eligible for membership in MBAA.
-Currently, there are also 274 members in other categories such as honorary, special, or small mortgage broker membership.

-MBAA's web site indicates that, other than honorary members, the members in each of these categories pay annual dues to MBAA in specific amounts pre-determined by the organization.
-According to the MBAA bylaws, only the regular members have voting power; this power includes the right to elect the chairman, vice chairman, and chairman-elect of the MBAA.
-MBAA Bylaws, §2.10 and Article V.

-The MBAA bylaws provide for a Board of Directors, which manages the affairs of the association.
+State mortgage bankers associations do not qualify as - 9 regular or associate members, but are eligible for "membership" in MBAA pursuant to - 10 Article X of the Bylaws, as "Adjunct Organizations."
+Adjunct Organizations include - 11 State Associations, International Organizations, and "Other Organizations."
+Until - 12 recently, this category was named "Affiliated Organizations."
+A State association is - defined as "[a] not for profit association, which has interests similar in nature to those of - [MBAA] and which represents firms or individuals engaged in real estate finance and - serves an exclusively statewide or regional membership base."
+MBAA Bylaws, 10.10(a). - 16 There are 46 State association members.
+Local associations are not eligible for - 17 membership in MBAA.3 Currently, there are also 274 members in other categories such - as honorary, special, or small mortgage broker membership. - 19 MBAA's web site indicates that, other than honorary members, the members in - 20 each of these categories pay annual dues to MBAA in specific amounts pre-determined - by the organization.
+According to the MBAA bylaws, only the regular members have - voting power; this power includes the right to elect the chairman, vice chairman, and - chairman-elect of the MBAA MBAA Bylaws, §2.10 and Article V. - 24 The MBAA bylaws provide for a Board of Directors, which manages the affairs - of the association.
 MBAA Charter, §10.01.
-The Board consists of 20 voting members, broken down as follows: One director must be the immediate former Chairperson of MBAA; six directors must be officers of regular members engaged in the residential single family finance business; three directors must be officers of regular members engaged in the commercial real estate or multifamily finance business; one director must be an employee of an associate member; one director must be a current or former elected or staff officer of a State or local mortgage bankers association; five directors must be officers of regular members serving at-large; and three directors must be the elected officers of the MBAA.
-MBAA Bylaws, §4.13.
-The Board members are selected by the Nominating Committee, or by either the Residential Board of Governors or the Commercial Real Estate/Multifamily Finance Board of Governors, depending on the board slot.
-(See below for a discussion of the Boards of Governors.)
-You state that, currently, only one individual on the Board of Directors has a direct relationship to a State or local mortgage bankers association.
+The Board consists of 20 voting members, - 26 broken down as follows: One director must be the immediate former Chairperson of - 27 .
+MBAA; six directors must be officers of regular members engaged in the residential - 28 single family finance business; three directors must be officers of regular members - 29 engaged in the commercial real estate or multifamily finance business; one director must